 There are a number of health conditions and other factors that can cause hearing loss and Tinnitus.
 In most cases, an exact cause can never be directly pinpointed.
 Some common causes of Tinnitus include:

 Celebrities are idolized by the media and news outlets and are made to seem untouchable.
 Everybody forgets that celebrities are normal people who suffer from different disorders and conditions just like you and I. Tinnitus is very common among many musicians and actors.
 Here is a list of testimonials from a few well-known musicians and actors.

 In the United States alone, over 50 million people suffer from Tinnitus.
 Unfortunately, there is no cure for Tinnitus, but there are many ways to manage the symptoms.
 Ironically, one enjoyable way to alleviate Tinnitus is Music Therapy.
 There has been a new development with regards to music therapy treatment for Tinnitus.
 A new idea is to digitally remove a strip of sound from a piece of music.
 This strip of sound would be the frequency of the Tinnitus.
 The music would then be played discluding the strip of sound representing the Tinnitus frequency.
-After a period of listening to the music daily, the loudness and annoyance of Tinnitus is greatly reduced.
+By repeating this process, eventually the loudness and annoyance of Tinnitus is greatly reduced.